2020 UK tax strategy

 We are a responsible taxpayer, aiming to comply with the tax rules of each country in which we operate.
 We act with integrity, keeping our customers and stakeholders at the heart of what we do.
-This is reflected in our focus on tax compliance, our low tax risk appetite and open relationship with Her Majesty’s Revenue and Customs (HMRC).
+This is reflected in our focus on tax compliance, our low tax risk appetite and open relationship with HMRC.
 We aim to comply with the letter and spirit of the law.
 Our governance and tax risk management processes are consistent with our overall risk management framework.
 In the UK, our tax strategy sets out our approach to tax management and compliance as it applies across the business, as summarised below.

 Governance and risk management

 As part of our overall risk management and control processes, we seek to manage our tax risks and ensure:

 - all appropriate tax returns are filed in accordance with UK tax laws and regulations;